codurance/site/src/_posts/2017-11-16-katas-for-calisthenics.md

 - The information must be stored on a file or database.

-### Why

-The kata itself is interesting because of the already present dependency on date.
-The change added is to reflect the rule of [side effects at the boundaries]({% post_url 2017-10-12-functional-calisthenics %}#sideeffectsattheboundaries).
-Also, because of the use of an external file/database is easy to think about the use of [infinite sequences]({% post_url 2017-10-12-functional-calisthenics %}#infinitesequences).

 ## <a class="anchor" name="8queenskata"></a><img src="{{ site.baseurl }}/assets/custom/img/blog/lambda_small.png" class="bullet-image">8 Queens Kata